 - Your reason for requesting the review to be removed.

-- Evidence to support your claim, if any.
+- Physical evidence to support your claim.